disaster-robotics-proalertas/usv_sim_lsa/README.md

 ### WAVES
 The integration with UWSim allows to reproduce waves to different configurations.
 Below is presented an differential boat travelling through waves.

+[//]: <> (This is also a comment.)
+AMA.
+Marcelo, seria legal colocar um video mostrando bem de perto um barco balançando com as ondas.

 ### WIND CURRENTS